 A flat black Audi roadster vibrated slightly at his approach and the headlights winked on.
 Finally, the replacement for his beloved automobile had arrived.
 He hoped he wouldn’t regret acquiescing to Azrael’s insistence on electric.
-The engineers had assured him he wouldn’t suffer a loss of performance but he already missed the sound, and the scent of burning petrol.
-An undead boy leapt out of the driver’s seat, holding the door as the car chimed a pleasant greeting.
+The engineers had assured him he wouldn’t suffer a loss of performance but he already missed the sound and the scent of burning petrol.
+An undead boy leaped out of the driver’s seat, holding the door as the car chimed a pleasant greeting.

 Gregor asked, wondered what the Consort’s attaché was doing delivering his car.
 “Up past our bedtime, aren’t we, Dr. Sato?”

 “Lord Azrael thought it a good idea I start participating in patrols,” Tyler said.
 He corrected himself at Gregor’s scowl.
 “Taking on additional responsibilities.”